-The purpose of these guidelines is to outline the process for selecting Australian undergraduate students for the 2017 round of the New Colombo Plan Scholarship Program, and the provisions of the 2017 New Colombo Plan Scholarships.
+These guidelines outline the process for selecting Australian undergraduate students for the 2018 round of the New Colombo Plan Scholarship Program, and the conditions of the 2018 New Colombo Plan Scholarships.
 These guidelines should be read in conjunction with the Advice to Applicants available on the Department of Foreign Affairs and Trade website at www.dfat.gov.au/new-colombo-plan.

-These guidelines commence on 12 January 2016.
+These guidelines commence on 3 January 2017.